leoptizmo/inversify-monorepo/packages/docs/services/inversify-site/blog/2025-01-20-announcing-inversify-7-0-0-alpha-0-prerelease/index.md

 ### Binding constraints

 Some methods have been renamed.
-No `context` is passed to the constraint in favor of a `BindingMetadata` parameter.
+No `context` is passed to the constraint in favor of a `BindingConstraints` parameter.

 #### Motivation